 |FLAT (Turf & AW) (IRE)||18|

-ROYAL ASCOT WINNERS – (5) – Uhoomagoo (Buckingham Palace Stakes Handicap) Bapak Chinta (Norfolk Stakes) Hototo (Windsor Castle) Lightning Cloud (Buckingham Palace Stakes Handicap) York Glory (Wokingham Handicap)
+ROYAL ASCOT WINNERS – (5) – Uhoomagoo (2006 Buckingham Palace Stakes Handicap) Bapak Chinta (2011 Norfolk Stakes) Hototo (2012 Windsor Castle) Lightning Cloud (2013 Buckingham Palace Stakes Handicap) York Glory (2013 Wokingham Handicap)

 Although the Trainer always gets the praise the job would be impossible without a good team.
 The yard has a warm and welcoming atmosphere with each member of staff working hard to bring success.
 It is a family run business with Kevin’s wife ensuring the yard runs smoothly from the office.
-His daughter Amy, the 2012 champion apprentice, is one of the leading female jockeys and rides out daily.
+His daughter Amy, the 2012 champion apprentice, was one of the leading female jockeys and still rides out as well as doing media work with Racing UK.
 Adam, his son, is assistant trainer and will be seen working in the yard and at the racecourse.
 All of this produces a friendly and close knit team, keen on bringing success and enjoyment to every owners experience at Hambleton Lodge.